-You want an beginner Python project to keep you on your programming journey?
+Do you want a beginner Python project to keep you on your programming journey?

 Here’s a breakdown of a simple Guessing Game made in Python.